um-tech-evolution/nearly-neutral/README.md

     The nearly neutral theory was proposed by Tomoko Ohta in 1973.[1]

-There two models:  infinite alleles, infinite sites.
+This respository includes code for two models:  infinite alleles, infinite sites.

-To run examples from the command line:
+To run Julia examples from the command line:
 >  cd src
 >  julia run.jl examples/ia\_example1    # run infinite alleles model
 >  julia run.jl examples/is\_example1    # run infinite sites model
+>  julia run.jl examples/ia\_example1 1  # run infinite alleles model using random number seed 1
+>  julia run.jl examples/is\_example1 1  # run infinite sites model using random number seed 1

+The file run\_tests.sh is a bash script to run all of the examples.
+The results can be compared with the .csv files in  examples/results/.

-The R code for producing the plots is in the results folder.
+The top-level results folder includes the R code for producing the plots along with the necessary data.